wistein/TransektCount/transektcount/docs/README.md

 A detailed description for setting up and using the app as well as sample basic databases (transektcount0.db, transektcount0_Ab01.db and respective English versions) are provided under 'transektcount/docs'.

 The apk-file 'transektcount-release.apk' is provided under 'transektcount/apk'.
-It is usable with Android version 4.2.2 or newer (not tested under Android 7.x).
+It is usable with Android version 4.2.2 or newer.

 Before using the app, please, read the documentation (provided in German and English).